ismaelJimenez/finance/README.md

 [![pub package](https://img.shields.io/pub/v/finance.svg)](https://pub.dev/packages/finance)
 [![Build Status](https://travis-ci.org/ismaelJimenez/finance.svg?branch=master)](https://travis-ci.org/ismaelJimenez/finance)

-This package contains a set of high-level functions and classes that make it easy to retrieve stocks (Amazon, Google, ...), commodities (Gold, Oil, ...) and crypto-currencies (Bitcoin, Ethereum, ...) quote prices.
-It's platform-independent.
+This package provides a set of high-level functions and classes that make it easy to retrieve financial quote prices for stocks (Amazon, Google, ...), commodities (Gold, Oil, ...) and crypto-currencies (Bitcoin, Ethereum, ...).
+It's platform-independent, supports iOS and Android.
 # Using

 The easiest way to use this library is via the top-level functions.
 They allow you to make quote price requests with minimal hassle: